johnston9/shot-caller/TESTING.md

   1. Click the "3 Dots Edit/Delete" icon and select the delete icon.<br>
   2. A dropdown opens asking to confirm delete.<br>
+  3. Select Delete.<br>
-  3. Select Delete and the Post is deleted.<br>
+  4. A success message displays saying - "Post Deleted" and the Post is deleted.<br>

 - Use Case: Edit a Post from the Post page<br>